Swift Current: History

 During World War II, the United Kingdom was considered an unsuitable site for training pilots.
 The British Commonwealth Air Training Plan identified the Canadian Prairies, with their clear weather and great distance from enemy territory, as an ideal alternative.
-In 1941, the No. 39 Service Training Flying School was constructed east of Swift Current, hosting over one thousand servicemen at all times until its closure in March 1944.
+In 1941, the Number 39 Service Training Flying School was constructed east of Swift Current, hosting over one thousand servicemen at all times until its closure in March 1944.
 Today, the facility is maintained as the Swift Current Airport, and was taken over by the city of Swift Current from Transport Canada in 1996.
 Airport services were then contracted out.
 There have been recent (2005–2006) plans to expand and revitalize the airport alongside the rural municipalities surrounding Swift Current.

-Oil was discovered at Fosterton in 1952, 30 miles northwest of the city.
+Oil was discovered at Fosterton in 1952, thirty miles northwest of the city.
 This first well continued to pump oil for over 40 years.
 Since then, with almost 4,000 wells completed in the area, the Shaunavon Formation has yielded 500 million barrels in total production.

 Swift Current is affectionately known as "Speedy Creek", a synonymous play on words.
 This phrase occurs in the name of many local businesses and organizations.
 As the primary service centre for most of Southwestern Saskatchewan, its name is also frequently contracted to "Swift" or "Swifty".